owenrumney/blogbase/_posts/2019-01-19-creating-dockerised-flask-app.markdown

 layout: post
 author: Owen Rumney
 title: Creating a simple Dockerised Flask App
-summary: Walkthrough on the steps required to create a flask app that can run within a docker container
+description: Walkthrough on the steps required to create a flask app that can run within a docker container
 tags: [docker, flask, python, tutorial]
 ---